-When designing your charts and graphs, keep in mind that when they are reproduced from the microfilm, they will be reduced in size.
-The charts and graphs may be in color.
+When designing your charts and graphs, keep in mind that when they are reproduced

 Photographs

 The inclusion of photographs in your manuscript is discouraged, because these do not film or reproduce well.
 If you do include photographs, they must be of excellent quality.
 If in color, they should have been produced using a color process producing sharp images and brilliant and long- lasting color (for example, using glossy rather than pearl backing).